Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 kernel.panic_on_warn = 0
 ```

-> I may talk more about this later, (ed note- looking below, this was a lie)
+> I may rant more about this later, (ed note- looking below, this was a lie)
   but suffice it to say my recommendation is that you _always_ panic on oom -
   the Linux OOMKiller in distributed systems - OOMs should always result in node
   death.
 I'm still mad no one believes me.